Safety & Guardrails

 How Guardrails Work

-Each guardrail has three possible actions:
+Each guardrail returns one of three actions:

 • block — Reject the message, raise GuardrailViolationError